 Both units are within the stated limits for Dante I/O channels, so there is no need to adjust the design of this system further.

-Optional step: Renaming flows
+Optional step: Renaming channels

 To rename a Dante channel, follow these steps: